 The plurality of respondents, 28.13 percent, indicated that they were going to save their graduation money and use it as needed.
 When compared to the other answer options provided, this is one of the more conservative plays that recent degree recipients can make with their money.
 Saving it is far more prudent than spending it on a vacation or a new wardrobe, however, it may be wiser to invest it to try to grow the money longterm, something that a good number of respondents intend to do.

-Investing Graduation Money Through Online an Brokerage Account or Financial Advisor a Popular Route
+Investing Graduation Money Through an Online Brokerage Account or Financial Advisor is a Popular Route

 One-fifth of the poll participants that received graduation money indicated that they want to invest that money in one way or another.
 This could be interpreted as one of the more financial-savvy moves that graduates who recently came upon a cash windfall could make.
 While some of our respondents received upwards of $5,000 and others got $500, investing it in the right places could make the starting amount insignificant.